 More than just about anyone other than Stan Lee and Jack Kirby, writer Chris Claremont helped shape the X-Men into the franchise that is beloved all over the world.
-As head writer for the comic from the mid '70s through the early '90s, he scribed some of their greatest stories (including The Dark Phoenix Saga which is considered one of the greatest comic book stories of any kind ever told) and created some of their most memorable characters including Rogue, Psylocke, Sabertooth, Gambit, and many others.
+As head writer for the comic from the mid ’70s through the early ’90s, he wrote some of their greatest stories (including The Dark Phoenix Saga which is considered one of the greatest comic book stories of any kind ever told) and created some of their most memorable characters including Rogue, Psylocke, Sabertooth, Gambit, and many others.

 He wrote God Loves, Man Kills in 1982 in the midst of the Reagan revolution and its embrace of the Moral Majority.
 It was one of the first books to come out of the new Marvel Graphic Novel series which allowed them to create a story that didn’t necessarily fit into the normal series continuity.